Automated Tests

 Description

 Tests that simulate real user experiences to validate the complete system.
 You can think of e2e test as the user main workflows when using the system.
+E2E tests verify the entire application works as expected from a user’s perspective.

 Expectations